ahawkins/hawkins.io/blog/_posts/advanced_caching/2012-07-11-advanced_caching_part_6-fast_json_apis.md

 ---
 layout: post
-title: "Advanced Caching in Rails: Part 6 - Fast JSON APIs"
+title: "Advanced Caching: Part 6 - Fast JSON APIs"
 tags: [rails, tutorials]
+hide: true
 ---

 All I care about is fast JSON API's.
 That's all I work on and that's